Atlas (mythology)

-In Greek mythology, Atlas (/ˈætləs/; Ἄτλας, Átlās) is a Titan condemned to hold up the heavens or sky for eternity after the Titanomachy.
+In Greek mythology, Atlas (/ˈætləs/; Ἄτλας) is a Titan condemned to hold up the heavens or sky for eternity after the Titanomachy.
 Atlas also plays a role in the myths of two of the greatest Greek heroes: Heracles (Hercules in Roman mythology) and Perseus.
 According to the ancient Greek poet Hesiod, Atlas stood at the ends of the earth in the extreme west.
-Later, he became commonly identified with the Atlas Mountains in northwest Africa and was said to be the first King of Mauretania (modern-day Morocco and west Algeria, not to be confused with the modern-day country of Mauritania).
+Later, he became commonly identified with the Atlas Mountains in northwest Africa.
 Atlas was said to have been skilled in philosophy, mathematics, and astronomy.
 In antiquity, he was credited with inventing the first celestial sphere.
 In some texts, he is even credited with the invention of astronomy itself.

 Atlas was the son of the Titan Iapetus and the Oceanid Asia or Clymene.
-He was a brother of Epimetheus and Prometheus.
+He was a brother of Menoetius, Epimetheus and Prometheus.
 He had many children, mostly daughters, the Hesperides, the Hyades, the Pleiades, and the nymph Calypso who lived on the island Ogygia.

 Flemish cartographer Gerardus Mercator characterized Atlas as the founder of geography, leading to the modern sense of the term "atlas" for a collection of maps after Mercator published his own work in honor of the Titan.

-The "Atlantic Ocean" is derived from "Sea of Atlas".
-The name of Atlantis mentioned in Plato's Timaeus' dialogue derives from "Atlantis nesos" (Ἀτλαντὶς νῆσος), literally meaning "Atlantean Island".
+The "Atlantic Ocean" is derived from "Sea of Atlas."
+The name of Atlantis mentioned in Plato's Timaeus dialogue derives from "Atlantis nesos" (Ἀτλαντὶς νῆσος), literally meaning "Atlantean Island".